NARRAGANSETT GUN CLUB

 The object of this organization shall be the promotion of firearms safety, the shooting sports and the conservation of fish, game and environment.
 Objectives shall also be to further the development of those characteristics of honesty, good fellowship, self-discipline, team play and self-reliance, which are the essentials of good sportsmanship.
 This organization shall be non-political, non-sectarian and non-profit making.

 The membership of this organization shall consist of such true sportspersons as may care to associate themselves together in support of the stated objectives.
-Membership will be open in categories as herein described and will be limited to 250 300 members, excluding Life and Junior Members.
-No person shall be denied membership because of his or her race or color, religion, sex, handicap, age (except as herein provided for Junior Members age 12 years through 17 years), or country of ancestral origin.
+Membership will be open in categories as herein described.
+No person shall be denied membership because of his or her race or color, religion, sexual orientation, gender identity, handicap, age (except as herein provided for Junior Members age 12 years through 17 years), or country of ancestral origin.

-Junior membership shall be open to those individuals between the ages of twelve through seventeen.
+Junior membership shall be open to those individuals between the ages of twelve through seventeen or older if enrolled as a full-time student at a high school, college or university.

-Each applicant for Regular Membership shall be sponsored, in writing, by a regular member in good standing.
-Said applications shall be submitted with a current BCI report to the Executive Committee for screening and a two-thirds majority approval vote prior to presentation to the membership.
-The Applicant shall not be present during the membership vote.
-A two-thirds majority vote by the membership in attendance will be required for final approval.
+Each applicant for Regular Membership shall be sponsored, in writing, by a Regular Member in good standing.
+Applications shall be submitted with a current BCI report to the Executive Committee for screening and a majority approval vote prior to presentation to the membership.
+A majority vote by the membership in attendance will be required for final approval.

 Regular Memberships shall be classified as follows;